Friday, November 3, 2023

 Thursday, September 21, 2023

-The new exposure draft Family Law Amendment Bill (no. 2) 2023 has been posted on the Commonwealth Attorney-General's web-site, for discussion.
-It proposes to use family violence issues to provide a greater transfer of the property (and superannuation) from one party to the other party.
+The Family Law Amendment Act 2024 was passed by Parliament on 10 December 2024.
+This Act amends the Family Law Act 1975.
+It allows unproven family violence accusations to provide a greater transfer of the property (and superannuation) from one party to the other party.
+This is after divorce or separation.

 Friday, June 9, 2023

-Labor’s proposal to remove the equal shared parental responsibility provision from family law will lead to more broken families and unjust outcomes for both children and parents.
-We note that the other parent, without the parental responsibility, still has the responsibility of paying child support!
+With the passing of the Family Law Amendment Act 2023, Labor has removed the equal shared parental responsibility provision from family law.
+The amendments also effectively do away with shared parenting.
+This will lead to more disconnected relationships and unjust outcomes for the non-custodial parent.
+However the non-custodial parent, i.e the one without the parental responsibility, will still have the responsibility for paying child support!

-This is our submission on the Family Law Amendment Bill 2023 that was made to the Senate Legal and Constitutional Affairs Committee's inquiry.
+We made a submission on the Family Law Amendment Bill 2023 to the Senate Legal and Constitutional Affairs Committee's inquiry.
+However the Bill was passed by Parliament.
+The amended legislation then became effective on 6 May 2024.